-Solving of Schrodinger equation for the one dimensional harmonic oscillator - harmonic oscillator model of a diatomic molecule - illustration of the uncertainty principle and correspondence principle with reference to harmonic oscillator.

-Solving of Schrodinger equation for a rigid rotor - rigid rotor model of a diatomic molecule.
+Schrodinger equation for simple harmonic oscillator of a diatomic molecule - illustration of the uncertainty principle and correspondence principle with reference to harmonic oscillator.
+Schrodinger equation for a rigid rotor of a diatomic molecule.
 Schrodinger equation for the H-atom (or H - like species) - separation of variables - energy levels - radial factors of the H-atom wave functions